MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 == Testing

 They will be compared in different surroundings which generally differ in electromagnetic field levels, which could also influence error rates and data transfer speeds.
-Comparison of ambient radiofrequency electromagnetic field (RF-EMF) levels in outdoor areas and public transport in Switzerland in 2014 and 2021 , Hidden-nodes in coexisting LAA & Wi-Fi: a measurement study of real deployments where one can see that LTE of licensed assited access which sends in the spectrums of wifi disturb each other

 == Visualization
 describe the overall concept of what you have planned